doriszh0/cse15l-lab-reports/Week-3-Lab-Report.md

 skill-demo1-data/written_2/non-fiction/OUP/Abernathy/ch8.txt
 skill-demo1-data/written_2/non-fiction/OUP/Abernathy/ch9.txt
 ```
-> In the code block above, I am finding anything that has ".txt" at the end of the name AND is also a file.
-The `f` refers to type file, but there are other options as well, the other most-likely-to-be-used choice being `d` for type directory.
-To be clear, if there is only a space separating two tests (tests refer to specifications for `find` such as `-name` and `-type`), then it is assumed that there is an operator `-and` in between the two tests, meaning both tests have to be fulfilled.
+In the code block above, I am finding anything that has ".txt" at the end of the name AND is also a file.
+The `f` refers to type file, but there are other options as well, the other more-likely-to-be-used choice being `d` for type directory.
+Also, to be clear, if there is only a space separating two tests (tests refer to specifications for `find` such as `-name` and `-type`), then it is assumed that there is an operator `-and` in between the two tests, meaning both tests have to be fulfilled.
 Overall, because you can use patterns to specify certain data items (in this case I am only looking for ".txt" files), as well specify exactly what data type you want (usually either a file or directory), I can easily look through directories to find what I want.
->

 > (Although it may seem redundant to specify the data item to be type file when I am already looking for names that end in ".txt", which is a file format, you never know if someone ever decides to name a folder "{insert name here}.txt" for some weird reason.)